Homemade Natural Sunscreen with Zinc Oxide (SPF 30–50) – Vegan & Kid-Friendly

 Physical Sunscreen Filters

-1. It effectively protects against both UVA and UVB.
+1. Broad-spectrum protection against both UVA and UVB rays

 The most commercially used physical sunscreen is titanium dioxide.